kcech/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 The configuration of both is in in /sentilo-catalog-web/src/main/resources/properties/catalog-config.properties.

-Example of a Google maps configuration
+Example of Google Maps configuration

 ::

    catalog.map.provider=gmaps
    catalog.map.google.key=AIza...

-Example of a Leaflet maps configuration, using a public Terrestris WMS service:
+Example of Leaflet maps configuration, using a public Terrestris WMS service:

 ::